Slawek12Q/Selenium-Framework/README.md

-# Simple test design using all the basic functionalities of selenium.
+# Simple test design using all the basic functionalities of selenium